Skip to content

 Data Clauses

-• copy: create a space for a variable in the device, copy the data to the device before the region and copy the data back to the host after the region.
-And releases the memory of the variable in the device.
+• copy: Allocates space for a variable on the device, transfers data to the device at the start of the region, copies the data back to the host after the region, and subsequently releases the memory allocated on the device.

-• copyin: create a space for a variable in the device, copy the data to the device before the region and do not copy the data back to the host after the region.
-And releases the memory of the variable in the device.
+• copyin: Allocates device memory for a variable, transfers data to the device before the region begins, and does not return the data to the host after the region.
+The device memory is then released.

-• copyout: create a space for a variable in the device; do not copy the data to the device before the region and copy the data back to the host after the region.
-And releases the memory of the variable in the device.
+• copyout: Allocates space for a variable on the device but does not copy data to the device before the region.
+It transfers data back to the host once the region is complete and releases the memory used on the device.

-• present: The listed variables are already present on the device, so no further action needs to be taken.
+• present: Indicates that the listed variables already exist on the device, thus requiring no additional action for the transfer.

 Data Constructs